lagartoxa/fiis/README.md

 # FIIs
 Personal project to control my FIIs.

-For now this project has 10 APIs:
- - Create FII types (CRI, shopping, etc)
+This project has APIs to create, list and delete:
- - Delete FII types
+ - FIIs
- - List FII types
+ - FII types
- - Create FIIs
- - Delete FIIs
- - List FIIs
- - Create FII dividends
+ - FII daily quotations
- - Delete FII dividends
+ - FII monthly dividends
- - List all dividends
- - List dividends by FII
+ - Register FII purchases

-## To be developed
+## To be Developed
  - Web scrapping feature to get the monthly dividend value automatically
+ - Cycles to automatically get daily quotations
+ - APIs to update the data in the database
  - Automated tests